3 Hospitality Tips for Kids and Salted Caramel Coconut Banana Cake

 - 1 banana, sliced

-Roughly mash the (2) bananas in a large bowl, then beat in the eggs.
+- Roughly mash the (2) bananas in a large bowl, then beat in the eggs.
 Stir in the oil and coconut milk.
-Break up any lumps in the brown sugar, then stir it into the banana mixture until well combine.
+Stir in the 1 1/2 cups of brown sugar into the banana mixture until well combine.
 Fold in the flour and the extracts.

-Add the mixture to the prepared pan.
+- Add the cake mixture to the prepared pan.
 Bake for 1 hour until done.
 Let cool in the pan for 10 minutes; turn out onto a wire rack to cool completely.

-To make the salted caramel topping, melt the butter in a sauce pan and cook on medium heat until it melts.
-Add the brown sugar, stirring constantly.
-Add the coconut and salt; continue to stir and add the extracts.
+- To make the salted caramel topping, melt the butter in a sauce pan and cook on medium heat until it melts.
+Add the 1 1/2 cups brown sugar, stirring constantly.
+Add the coconut and salt; continue to stir and add the vanilla extract.
 Allow to thicken and cool, spreading on top of the other frosting, leaving 1/2 inch around the outside.

-Garnish the top of the cake with sliced banana; serve.
+- Garnish the top of the cake with a sliced banana; serve.